 à cause des mouvemens & des gestes indécens que l’on faisoit en joüant de cet instrument.

-Learning zills (sagattes in Arabic) is an excellent exercise in developing coordination skills and a sense of rhythm.
-The courses run by Eve consist of rhythmic exercises designed to integrate "physically" the structures of rhythm and metric pulse.
-They are perfect for people who have received musical training as well as those who haven’t.
+Learning zills is an excellent exercise in developing coordination skills and a sense of rhythm.
+The courses run by Eve include rhythmic exercises designed to integrate "physically" the structures of rhythm and metric pulse, without any musical knowledge required.

-Zills can be used to make various rhythm combinations with, to a certain extent, changes in tone.
+Zills can be used to make various rhythm combinations.
 Here are some examples of zill rhythms which can be played to accompany dance.